thomas-lg/git-bisect-demo/README.md

 ![alt text][branch]

 See that red arrow?
-That's the commit that introduce the bug so now question is how to use git bisect to spot it ez and pz.
+That's the commit that introduce the bug so now question is how to use `git bisect` to spot it ez and pz.

 I do know that the the v1.0 was working perfectly (You can check by yourself 😉).
 That means that the issue was introduced between the v1.0 commit tag and my current version.
 Hopefully `git bisect` is our ally!

-Check the help command of `git bisect` by yourself, it's pretty easy to get what each command is doing.
+Check the help command of `git bisect` by yourself, it's pretty easy to understand what each command is doing.

 In this demo case we're only gonna use a few of them.